andriustheviking/unreal-notes/unreal-ai.md

 - Can view BT of AIControllers live in Editor, selecting the specific controller via a dropdown.

+### Behavior Tree Graph

+- The BT graph has a root node that can only have one child node.
+From there we build the behavior tree.

+#### Behavior Tree Sequence

+- Sequences execute child nodes in numbered order

+#### Behavior Tree Task

+- A Task is a single action

 ### `UBehaviorTree`

 ## Blackboard